Vilkitsky Strait

 Description

-Loy Nikolai Pavlovich (1925, Molochansk, Zaporozhye Region, Ukraine–2004).
+Loy Nikolai Pavlovich (1925, Molochansk, Zaporizhia Oblast, Ukraine — 2004).
 Honored Artist of the RSFSR (since 1976), People's Artist of the Russian Federation (since 2003).
-Graduated from the Kharkov Art Institute in 1955.
-Elected deputy chairman of the Board of the Krasnoyarsk branch of the Union of Artists of the RSFSR.
-For 20 years (from 1960 to 1980), he worked in the Far North.
-His works have been reproduced in magazines such as: 'Soviet Union', 'Ogonyok', 'Moscow', 'Artist', 'Friendship of Peoples', 'Change', and others.
+In 1955 he graduated from the Kharkiv Art Institute.
+He was elected deputy chairman of the Krasnoyarsk regional board of the Union of Artists of the RSFSR.
+For twenty years (from 1960 to 1980) he worked in the Far North.
+His works were reproduced in magazines such as Sovetsky Soyuz, Ogonyok, Moskva, Khudozhnik, Druzhba narodov, Smena and others.
 The artist's works are held in many collections.

-Vilkitsky Strait is a term referring to the strait that separates the Severnaya Zemlya Archipelago from the Taymyr Peninsula and connects the Kara Sea with the Laptev Sea.
+The Vilkitsky Strait is a term that denotes the strait separating the Severnaya Zemlya archipelago from the Taymyr Peninsula and connecting the Kara Sea with the Laptev Sea.

 Lot No. 5608